An big long writeup at last, I may be back to insert video and pictures...

 it's a very impressive likeness though I'm sure you will agree.

-We were heading back to see Harry (oh yeah, and everyone else) in the morning but there were engineering works and then Mum was taking him out for more showing off so we had a picnic lunch and headed back a bit later.
+We were heading back to see the boy (oh yeah, and everyone else) in the morning but there were engineering works and then Mum was taking him out for more showing off so we had a picnic lunch and headed back a bit later.

-Nice trip, nice to be back, Harry had not missed us at all but was not sulking with us like when we went away before.
+Nice trip, nice to be back, the boy had not missed us at all but was not sulking with us like when we went away before.
 We extended our holiday by one more night, and went out to watch The A-Team.
 It was OK.

 Back home, to packing ready for the move.
 A quick trip to the solicitors to drop off a HIGH FIVE FIGURE cheque, lawks, for the balance between mortgage and price of house.
 A curry treat for tea, and then Monday good TV night.
 New Simon Amstell show Grandma's House was a worthy successor to Rev I thought.

 Back at work now, weather is a bit dark and gloomy, really feels like the end of summer.
 BUT, we have more days off, taking my holiday in dribs and drabs this year, and then we are moving house within two weeks...